lian999111/carla-semantic-localization/README.md

 Besides recordings, a copy of the used CARLA simulation configuration file named __config.yaml__ is saved in the folder __settings__ under the same folder for future reference.

 ### 2. Generate simulated object-level detections
+This step doesn't require CARLA.
 Say you have saved the collected data in __recordings/test__ in the first step, generate simulated detections and the pole map for it by:
 ```
 python -O detection_generator.py recordings/test settings/vision.yaml settings/sim_detection.yaml setting/pole_map.yaml
 ```